QEF/q-e/CPV/Doc/user_guide.md

 same order of the input file (note that this behaviour emerged in v6.6 -- previously atoms were sorted by type).
 In this example we have 3 atoms.
 The type must be deduced from the input file.
 After the first 4 lines you find the same structure for the second step.
-The units of the position is Bohr's radius.
+The units of the position are Bohr's radius.
 Note that the atoms coordinates are unwrapped, so it is possible that they go outside the simulation cell.